<< Previous | Story Intro | Return to Stories | Next >>

 Daniel had explained these as well.
 She scanned them, then signed them.
 "Will I have to resign these after Daniel and I are married?"

 "I don't believe that will be necessary," the general replied.
-He took the forms, stuck them into a folder that had been lying on the side of his desk.
+He took the forms, stuck them into a folder that had been laying on the side of his desk.
 "I can't tell you how much it will mean to have someone with your…talent…working here.
 Your insistence that Doctor Jackson call in alerted me to the fact that something more was wrong than just a missed check-in call.
 Had we not heard from him, I 'd have waited another twelve hours.
 By that time the members of SG-1 might have been dead.
 Young lady, your 'sight' saved the flagship team of this installation, and for that I will be eternally grateful."

 Her eyes were wide.
 "Um…thank you...er...you're welcome," she said softly.